Communications Specialist Trainee- Emergency Services

 • Able to work with coworkers and the public professionally, respectfully, and harmoniously

-• Must be able to sit for long periods of time, speak clearly and concisely and work under stressful situations
+• Ability to sit for long periods of time, speak clearly and concisely and work under stressful situations

 SAFETY ANALYSIS: